 We’re ready to add the SLA module instances connected to the network, but first let’s do a quick check to make sure SLA is recognized and visible.
 To check this, click the “Select a communication path using RSWho”, and you’ll see if SLA is listed on the network.

 Next, with the software in offline mode, right click on Ethernet in Controller Organizer pane.
 Double click on New Module, search for SLA and click to select.
 Click Create at the bottom of the box, enter the SLA device IP address and a unique instance name for the module, then click OK.
 Close out and you’ll see the device instance, which you can double click to open, and view and change device settings, if desired.

-Our last and final technical support video will focus on the final step of commissioning your device to the network – testing device communications.
-Stay tuned!
+Our last and final technical support video will focus on the final step of commissioning your device to the network, which can be viewed here.
 As always, contact our Technical Services team for local support wherever you are around the globe.